 Looking for your next binge?
 Night Shift may just be it.
 Of course, that depends on whether you like hospital-based drama or not.
 Set in San Antonia, Texas, Night Shift follows the team of doctors, nurses, and staff who work the night shift in the ER.
-It's easy to assume that this would be very similar to the likes of Grey's Anatomy, Chicago Med or ER but there are definite differences.
+It's easy to assume that this would be very similar to the likes of New Amsterdam, Grey's Anatomy, Chicago Med or ER but there are definite differences.

 Night Shift follows a very specific timeline.
 Each episode starts at the beginning of the shift and ends when the shift is over.
 It doesn't cover the expanse of a normal hospital so the set is more confined and it leans heavily towards the military with many of the doctor's ex or current soldiers or marines.
 Because of this, there are plenty of flashbacks to Afganistan as various characters recount their time overseas at war.